 2.1 Renaissance Marvels

-In the Renaissance section of the gallery, you’ll encounter iconic works that have shaped the course of art history.
-Marvel at the delicate brushstrokes in Botticelli’s “Madonna and Child” and lose yourself in the emotions depicted in Dürer’s “Self-Portrait at the Age of 28”.
-The Renaissance collection at the Gemäldegalerie presents a unique opportunity to witness the birth of new techniques and ideas in European art.
+Formerly in the Renaissance section of the gallery, you will admire iconic works that have formed the course of art history.
+Look at the lines in Botticelli’s ‘Madonna and Child’ and drown in the emotion in Dürer’s ‘Self-Portrait at the Age of 28’.
+The Gemäldegalerie’s Renaissance collection represents an opportunity to observe the invention of new techniques and ideas in European art at its early stages.

 2.2 The Drama of Baroque